emir4169/NTM/README.md

 ## WARNING
 This can modify your internal system NAND!
 There is *always* a risk of **bricking**, albeit a bit higher now, when you modify NAND.
 Please proceed with caution.
 Having Unlaunch installed is also strongly recommended as it will likely protect you if something manages to go wrong.
+I AM NOT RESPONSIBLE IF YOU BRICK YOUR SYSTEM WITH THIS.

 ## Features
 - Install DSiWare and homebrew onto your hiyaCFW SDNAND and SysNAND DSi Menus